View as Markdown

 The inventory is a map of item instance IDs and the associated item instance data, where each item instance has the following structure.

-item_idThe ID of the item definition this is an instance of.
+item_idstringThe ID of the item definition this is an instance of.

-owned_timeThe time that this item was acquired.
+owned_timeint64The time that this item was acquired.

-update_timeThe time that this item was last updated.
+update_timeint64The time that this item was last updated.

-string_propertiesA map of string values that define item instance specific metadata.
+string_propertiesstring:stringA map of string values that define item instance specific metadata.

-Item stacking #
+Item Stacking #

 Where an item is granted that is defined as stackable, the inventory system will first check to see if the user currently has an item instance for that item ID.
 If they do, the count property of that particular instance will be increased accordingly.
 If they don’t, or if the item is not stackable, a new item instance will be generated instead and added to the user’s inventory.